anjshenoy/telemetry-tracer/README.md

 If this is off, it doesn't matter what value the other flags have, the Tracer is turned off.
 If enabled is on, then the Tracer checks other values.

-Override: This value defaults to true if enabled is set to true.
+**Override**: This value defaults to true if enabled is set to true.
 It can also be stored as a proc object e.g. a flag retrieved from Redis/Memcache.

 For example, in you config/initializers you can add: